Temporal witnesses of non-classicality in a macroscopic biological system: Introduction

 To make progress on these issues, here we apply a different strategy compared to previously proposed quantum biology tests.
-We shall use a recently proposed witness of quantum effects, \cite{di_pietra_temporal_2023}, to study an exciton on a polymer.
-This witness is based on this protocol: first, one interacts with the polymer via a quantum probe (photons in this case); then, by observing how the probe's dynamical evolution is mediated by the exciton on the polymer, one can establish the exciton's degree of non-classicality.
+We shall use a recently proposed witness of quantum effects \cite{di_pietra_temporal_2023}, to study an exciton on a generic bio-polymer, i.e., a complex biological system made by many interacting subsystems, the monomers.
+This witness is based on this protocol: first, one interacts with the bio-polymer via a quantum probe (photons in this case); then, by observing how the probe's dynamical evolution is mediated by the exciton on the bio-polymer, one can establish the exciton's degree of non-classicality.
 The key physical principle we shall assume is the conservation of energy.

-We focus on energy transfer via excitons because it is key for several biological processes.
-Furthermore, it was suggested that quantum coherence in energy transfer may be responsible for the high efficiency of photosynthesis \cite{engel_evidence_2007,panitchayangkoon_long-lived_2010, lloyd_quantum_2011}.
+We focus on energy transfer via excitons because it is key for several biological processes, e.g., photosynthesis, in different biological systems of different scales, e.g., \textit{Fenna-Matthews-Olson (FMO) complex} or \textit{polydiacetylene}.
+Furthermore, it was suggested that quantum coherence in energy transfer may be responsible for its high efficiency \cite{engel_evidence_2007,panitchayangkoon_long-lived_2010, lloyd_quantum_2011}.
+However, while fully quantum models for exciton transfer are available, classical models can equally well describe it or are compatible with the experimental findings on the process -- hence it has been difficult to assess whether it is genuinely quantum \cite{wilkins_why_2015,duan_nature_2017}.

-While fully quantum models for exciton transfer are available, classical models can equally well describe it -- hence it has been difficult so far to assess whether it is genuinely quantum \cite{wilkins_why_2015,duan_nature_2017}.
-Here we shall use the witness of non-classicality to rule out a vast set of classical model as possible descriptions of the exciton transfer along a polymer.
-We shall use a photon field as a quantum probe, to infer quantum features of the exciton on the polymer, and indirectly of the polymer itself.
-We shall also provide a qubit model of the exciton transfer on the polymer, with two aims: (1) to illustrate how quantum coherence survives in a noisy environment and (2) to show how the environment enhances the transport efficiency.
-Our approach, being information-theoretic in nature, is general enough to be used for different systems in other fields of quantum biology.
+Here we shall use the witness of non-classicality to rule out a vast set of classical models as possible descriptions of the exciton transfer along a bio-polymer.
+We shall use a photon field as a quantum probe, to infer quantum features of the exciton on the bio-polymer, and indirectly of the bio-polymer itself.
+The strength of this approach is that it doesn't require the direct control of the bio-polymer but of the quantum probe only.
+This makes the argument applicable to all those biological systems that can be described as complex systems made by properly identified monomers.